DoD-Platform-One/Kyverno-Policies/docs/DEVELOPMENT_MAINTENANCE.md

 1. Create a development branch and merge request from the Gitlab issue or use the existing `renovate/ironbank` branch and existing MR created by Renovate.

-2. Kyervno Policies only uses a Gluon dependency.
+2. Kyverno Policies only uses a Gluon dependency.
 Validate it is on the latest version in `chart/Chart.yaml` then run `helm dependency update chart`.

 3. Append `-bb.x` to the `version` in `chart/Chart.yaml`.